-The LM32 measures 3 temperature zones.
-The LM32 uses a $\Delta V{\rm be}$ temperature sensing method.
+The LM41 hardware monitor measures up to 2 temperature zones and 5 power supply voltages.
+The LM41 uses a $\Delta V{be}$ temperature sensing method.
 A differential voltage, representing temperature, is digitized using a Sigma-Delta analog to digital converter.
-The digitized data can be retrieved over a simple single-wire interface called Sensor-Path.
-Sensor-Path has been defined by National Semiconductor and is optimized for hardware monitoring.
-National offers a royalty-free license in connection with its intellectual property rights in the Sensor-Path bus.
+Internal scaling resistors allow direct measurement of the +1.6V, +2.5V, +5V, +3.3V and +12V power supply inputs.
+The digitized data can be retrieved over a simple single-wire interface called SensorPath.
+SensorPath has been defined by National Semiconductor and is optimized for hardware monitoring.
+National offers a royalty-free license in connection with its intellectual property rights in the SensorPath bus.

-The LM32 has one address pin to allow up to two LM32s to be connected to one SensorPath bus.
+The LM41 has one address pin to allow up to two LM41s to be connected to one SensorPath bus.
 The physical interface of SensorPath's SWD signal is identical to the familiar industry standard SMBus SMBDAT signal.
 The digital information is encoded in the pulse width of the signal being transmitted.
 Every bit can be synchronized by the master simplifying the implementation of the master when using a micro-controller.
-For micro-controller's with greater functionality an asynchronous attention signal can be transmitted by the LM32 to interrupt the micro-controller and notify it that temperature data has been updated in the readout registers.
+For micro-controller's with greater functionality an asynchronous attention signal can be transmitted by the LM41 to interrupt the micro-controller and notify it that temperature/ voltage data has been updated in the readout registers.

-To optimize the LM32's power consumption to the system requirements, the LM32 has a shutdown mode and supports multiple conversion rates.
+To optimize the LM41's power consumption to the system requirements, the LM41 has a shutdown mode and supports multiple conversion rates.